raiguard/pesticide/README.md

 ## Usage / configuration

-Place a `.pesticide` file in your project directory and specify your adapter configurations.
+Place a `pesticide.json` file in your project directory and specify your adapter configurations.
 The file is JSON formatted:

 ```json
 {